 Southwestern Energy stock

-Next, we’ll discuss Southwestern Energy’s correlation coefficient with natural gas prices.
+In the next article, we’ll look at SWN’s correlation coefficient with natural gas prices.